Sam Ratulangi International Airport: Colonial era and World War II

 In 1938, anticipating the outbreak of World War II and the growing threat of Japanese expansion, the Dutch colonial government constructed three airfields in North Sulawesi: Langowan (also known as Kalawiran), Mapanget, and a seaplane base in Tasuka, on the shores of Lake Tondano.
 The Langowan and Mapanget airfields were intended for fighter aircraft operated by the Royal Netherlands East Indies Army Air Force (Militaire Luchtvaart van het KNIL or ML-KNIL), while the Tasuka base was designated for Dornier Do-24 amphibious aircraft.
 Lake Tondano also served as the headquarters of the Netherlands Naval Aviation Service (Marine Luchtvaart Dienst).
 In December 1941, as part of the opening phase of the Japanese invasion of the Dutch East Indies, the seaplane base at Lake Tondano was destroyed by Japanese Mitsubishi A6M2 Zero fighter aircraft of the Imperial Japanese Army Air Service.

 To defend the Langowan and Mapanget airfields from Japanese attacks, the Dutch deployed the Manado Troop Command (Troepencommando Manado) under the leadership of Major B. F. A. Schilmoller.
 Despite these efforts, both airfields were captured by Japanese paratroopers on January 12, 1942, during the Battle of Manado.
-Following their capture, the Japanese converted Mapanget Airfield into a command base for military operations targeting Kendari in Southeast Sulawesi.
+Following their capture, the Japanese converted Mapanget Airfield into a command base for military operations against Kendari in Southeast Sulawesi.
+It was later used as a staging point for air strikes in preparation for the invasion of Java.
 The runway at Mapanget was subsequently widened and extended to accommodate Mitsubishi G3M bomber aircraft.
+The Japanese also upgraded the airfield to support their wartime operations, employing forced laborers known as romusha, who were subjected to harsh and often inhumane conditions.